 Canada Not-for-Profit Corporations Act, S.C.
 2009, c.23, as amended

-Real Estate and Business Brokers Act, 2002, S.O.
-2002, c.30, Sch.
+Trust in Real Estate Services Act, 2002 (TRESA), S.O.
+2002, c.
+30, Sched.
 C, as amended

 Safety and Consumer Statutes Administration Act, 1996, S.O.
 1996, c.19, as amended

-The Administrative Agreement between RECO and His Majesty the King in right of Ontario as represented by the Minister of Public and Business Service Delivery
+The Administrative Agreement between RECO and His Majesty the King in right of Ontario as represented by the Minister of Public and Business Service Delivery and Procurement

 RECO’s Policy on Delegation of Authorities

-5. Principles and Other Considerations
+5. Principles and other considerations

 The objective of the policy is that RECO acquires the goods and services required to meet their needs in the most economical and efficient manner, through procurement processes that conform to the following principles:

-Value for Money
+Value for money

 Goods and services must be procured only after consideration of RECO’s business requirements, alternatives, timing, cost, supply strategy, and procurement method.

 Qualified vendors must be given open access to compete for business in accordance with the policy.
 The procurement process must be conducted in a fair and transparent manner.
 Conflicts of interest, both real and perceived, must be avoided during the procurement process and any ensuing contract.
+Access for qualified vendors to compete for business is open and the procurement process is conducted in a fair and transparent manner, providing equal treatment to vendors.
+Conflicts of interest, both real and perceived, are avoided during the procurement process and the ensuing contract.
+Relationships that result in continuous reliance on a particular vendor for a particular kind of work are not created.

-Responsible Management
+Responsible management

 The procurement of goods and services must be responsibly and effectively managed through appropriate organizational structures, systems, policies, processes, and procedures.

-Ethical Considerations
+Ethical considerations

 All purchases made on behalf of RECO shall be consistent with RECO's Employee Conduct policies.
 RECO employees involved in purchasing will discharge their duties honestly, forthrightly, objectively and with integrity.
 RECO employees shall not use their official capacity or company time to negotiate or conduct personal purchases for themselves or others.

-Accessibility Considerations
+Accessibility obligations

 RECO will consider facility accessibility when procuring deliverable goods and services.
 RECO will take all reasonable steps necessary to comply with: